FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Experiments

-All agent variants share the same tool-call interface: the planner outputs either a final answer or a structured tool invocation specifying a tool ID and arguments.
-We constrain arguments to a JSON schema derived from the tool signature and return tool outputs in a normalized format.
-Retrieved tools are converted into function schemas for function calling.
-We prepend the finance tags, \textit{i.e.}, timeliness, intent type, and regulatory domains, to the tool description.
-For tool-using variants, the prompt emphasizes (i) using tools when timeliness is required, (ii) avoiding transactional actions, and (iii) explicitly checking that the selected tools' domains match the question.
-When tool outputs exceed a length threshold, an LLM-based extractor compresses responses to question-relevant fields before returning them to the planner, limiting context growth across multi-step traces.
-Detailed prompt templates and compression settings are given in the appendix~\ref{sec:prompt_templates} and appendix~\ref{sec:algorithm}.
+We evaluate FinToolBench under a unified agent framework based on FATR, which integrates tool retrieval, finance-attribute injection, and stabilized execution.
+Unless otherwise specified, the pipeline (retriever and executor) is fixed and only the LLM planner varies across seven backends: Doubao-Seed-1.6, Qwen3-8B, GLM-4.7-Flash, Claude-Sonnet-4.5, GPT-5.4, Grok-3-beta, and Gemini-3.1-Pro (preview).
+All models share the same tool-call interface: the planner outputs either a final answer or a structured tool invocation specifying a tool ID and JSON arguments derived from the tool signature; outputs are returned in a normalized format, and retrieved tools are converted into function schemas with the finance tags (timeliness, intent type, regulatory domains) prepended to each tool description.
+The prompt emphasizes (i) using tools when timeliness is required, (ii) avoiding transactional actions, and (iii) explicitly checking that the selected tools' domains match the question.
+When tool outputs exceed a length threshold, an LLM-based extractor compresses responses to question-relevant fields before returning them to the planner.
+For answer correctness and requirement inference, we employ an LLM-as-a-judge.
+Implementation details, prompt templates, and compression settings are reported in Appendix~\ref{sec:commands} and Appendix~\ref{sec:prompt_templates}.